razisyed97/mettleAI-Front-end-Interview/README.md

 5. Run: npm start

 if an error occurs about a dependency not being installed.
-Run: npm install <DEPENDENCY>
+Run: npm install YOURDEPENDENCY